-8. LCB Membership - Review/Approval
+8. LCB Membership

 LCB Membership was considered next.
-It was noted by Ms. Jones that Board membership this quarter is an action item, and the NEFRC Board of Directors are to consider this membership for final approval at its March 7, 2024, meeting.
-Ms. Dickinson stated that Mr. Neil Ambrus will need to be added as her alternate.
-The membership list as read with the addition of Mr. Neil Ambrus was unanimously approved by a motion from Mr. Colon and a second from Ms. Dempsey.
+It was noted by Ms. Jones that Board membership this quarter is an action item, and the NEFRC Board of Directors is to consider this membership for final approval.

+The membership roster was unanimously approved by a motion from Mr. Colon and a second from Ms. Dempsey.